kairichard/lace/README.md

 Lace - dotfile management [![Build Status](https://travis-ci.org/kairichard/lace.png?branch=master)](https://travis-ci.org/kairichard/lace)
 ========
-Logging in to different machines at work/home I just wanted to have an elegant solution to install configurations on them.
+Logging in to different machines at work or at home I just wanted to have an elegant solution to install .dotfiles on them.
 Lace provides.
-Also i wanted something that makes it real easy to bootstrap a new maschine, even if they are differently flavored.
+Also I wanted something that makes it real easy to bootstrap a new maschine, even if they are differently flavored.
 Lace provides.
-And i hoped for something that lets you share common dotfiles with your teammates by just installing them next to your own dotfiles.
+Updateing these should be a breeze.
+Lace provides.
+And I hoped for something that lets you share common .dotfiles with your teammates by just installing them next to your own dotfiles.
+Lace provides.
 Lace is inspired by brew.
 ###### Synopsis
 ```bash